bloomberg/pystack/README.md

 ## Analyzing running processes

 The `remote` command is used to analyze the status of a running (remote) process.
-The analysis is always done in a safe and non-intrusive way as no code is loaded in the memory space of the process under analysis and no memory is modified in the remote process.
-This makes analysis using Pystack a great option even for services and application running in environments where the running process must not be impacted in any way (other than being temporarily paused, though `--no-block` can avoid even that).
+The analysis is always done in a safe and non-intrusive way, as no code is loaded in the memory space of the process under analysis and no memory is modified in the remote process.
+This makes analysis using PyStack a great option even for those services and applications that are running in environments where the running process must not be impacted in any way (other than being temporarily paused, though `--no-block` can avoid even that).
 There are several options available: